ebobo/codex-guandan-3/README.md

 "Add to Home Screen".
 The app will then cache all necessary files and can be launched later without the development server.

+**Important:** iOS only allows service workers on secure origins.
+Be sure to serve `app/dist` over HTTPS (or use `localhost`) before adding the shortcut.
+If the site is opened via a plain HTTP IP address, the service worker will not register and the PWA cannot work offline.

 ### Connection status and history

 The app shows "已连接中心" when it can reach the server.
 When disconnected the